zlikavac32/symfony-extras/docs/runnable.md

 To create Symfony command, one must first extend `\Symfony\Component\Console\Command\Command` and implement method `execute()` (also `configure()` if needed).
 The command name is passed through the constructor.

-By extending `Command` class, we inherit all of the logic in it and that can cause troubles when trying to decorate commands.
+By extending `Command` class, we inherit all of the logic in it and that can cause issues when trying to decorate commands.

 For example, we can have various services injected into command to provide lock file functionality.
 But that means we have to inject them into command and call them from the command.

-Other way would be to have a decorating command which wraps decorated command within lock file block.
+Other way would be to have a decorator command which wraps decorated command within lock file block.
 By doing so, initial command no longer knows it must be run exclusively.
-That has been delegated to the decorating command.
+That has been delegated to the decorator.

 Writing unit test is also something where we can encounter issues.
-Command itself does a lot of processing behind the curtain which means we have to mock/stub everything properly.
+Command itself does a lot of processing behind the curtain which means we have to stub everything properly.

 By preferring composition over inheritance, those issues are mitigated.
 Therefore, this library ads one level to the Symfony commands and that level is `runnable`.

-Runnable is defined with `\Zlikavac32\SymfonyExtras\Command\Runnable\Runnable` interface which has two methods, `configure(\Symfony\Component\Console\Input\InputDefinition $inputDefinition)` and `execute(\Symfony\Component\Console\Input\InputInterface $input, \Symfony\Component\Console\Output\OutputInterface $output)`.
+Runnable is defined with `\Zlikavac32\SymfonyExtras\Command\Runnable\Runnable` interface which has two methods, `configure(\Symfony\Component\Console\Input\InputDefinition $inputDefinition): void` and `execute(\Symfony\Component\Console\Input\InputInterface $input, \Symfony\Component\Console\Output\OutputInterface $output): int`.

 Method `configure()` is responsible for input interface configuration, while method `run()` has same semantic as `\Symfony\Component\Console\Command\Command::execute()`.